 Come to this festival hungry: the food, too, is a survey of New Orleans’s best.
 Beloved creole restaurants like Jacques-Imo’s, Galatoire’s, Court of Two Sisters, and Miss Linda the Yakamein Lady joined roughly 50 other chefs at the festival in 2022.
 Best of all, this festival is free and open to the public.
 All you need to do is get to the perimeter and walk on in.

-- French Quarter Fest is an outdoor festival that takes place throughout the French Quarter.
+- French Quarter Fest is an outdoor festival that takes place over four days throughout the French Quarter.

 - 825,000 people attend.

 - Here’s the festival’s app to help guide you through the weekend.

 - The 2023 lineup has not yet been released.
 You can check out last year’s lineup here.